joedeveloper55/happystore/README.md

 persistance tool you need.

 Major features include:
-  * stores arbitrary python objects as values. serialization and deserialization is trivially pluggable.
+  * can store arbitrary python objects as values. serialization and deserialization are trivially pluggable.
   * all the expected get, set, delete, and has operations expected of a key-value databse
   * a means to efficiently query a "range" or collection of keys at once, rather than just one at a time
   * a few more convenience operations for optimizing performance (bulk_get, bulk_set, bulk_delete)